Child BMI Percentile Chart by Age Explained

 • Obese: 95th percentile and above

-Some clinicians further divide obesity into classes:
+Some clinicians dig deeper and split obesity into classes:

 • Class 1 obesity: 95th percentile to 119% of the 95th percentile BMI value